If your SSI check is lower than $735 per month, it may be because you are not paying your correct share of household

-What if I rent a room in a house owned by my mother, father, sister, etc?
+What if I live in a room in a house owned by my mother, father, sister, etc?

 What if I am just renting a room in someone’s house and the homeowner won’t give me information on the mortgage?

 Yes.
 There are a few exceptions:

 One: Your spouse is allowed to pay your share of the rent or mortgage with no effect on your SSI check.
-You must be living with your spouse for this to be allowed.
+You must be living with your spouse for this to not affect your SSI.